chamoji/vatista/vatista_neutral.md

 ## Neutral Game ##

 Fragmentum is a really strong tool to have in neutral.
-If you can get these out safely, Fragmentum Use Vatista's lasers, balls, and normals to bring out Fragmentum safely.
+Use Vatista's lasers, balls, and normals to bring out Fragmentum safely.

 ### General Vatista Strategy ###

-#### Defensive opening moves ####
+#### Defensive Opening Moves ####

 1. jump backwards > air Lumen
 2. A Laser
 3. backstep

 ### Pressure & Mix-up ###